Blind Joe Death: Reissues

 There are three different versions of Blind Joe Death.
 After moving to Berkeley, California, where he attended college, Fahey's career as guitarist began to take off.
 Having recorded a somewhat successful second album, Death Chants, Breakdowns & Military Waltzes in late 1963, Fahey decided to re-release his original efforts.
 However, he decided to rerecord much of the material, as he felt he had become a much better player.
 This second pressing claims that "On Doing an Evil Deed Blues", "In Christ There Is No East or West", "The Transcendental Waterfall", and "Uncloudy Day" are 1964 rerecordings and the rest ("St. Louis Blues", "Poor Boy Long Ways from Home", "John Henry", "Desperate Man Blues", "Sun Gonna Shine in My Back Door Someday Blues", and "Sligo River Blues") are the original 1959 versions.
 "Uncloudy Day" was actually the same recording, as was "St. Louis Blues" in an edited version.
 The 1959 album contained a version of Blind Blake's "West Coast Blues", which (despite being rerecorded in 1964) was not included on the album.
 To fill the gap, the new version of "Transcendental Waterfall" was extended to over 10 minutes long, a glimpse of things to come.

 By 1967 Fahey had released a number of albums and was very successful.
 It was decided that his first two albums be released in stereo; they were both rerecorded, resulting in a third version of Blind Joe Death, with a new, shorter version of "The Transcendental Waterfall" and a new song, "I'm Gonna Do All I Can for My Lord".
 The 1967 versions of Blind Joe Death and Death Chants, Breakdowns & Military Waltzes were actually recorded in mono and briefly released on mono LP.
 Later in 1967, these recordings were edited to create a stereo effect and released on stereo LPs with new artwork.

 The 1959 album has only been re-issued on vinyl, under the original catalog number, Takoma K80P-4447/4448.

-The 1996 Fantasy/Takoma CD release, The Legend of Blind Joe Death, contains the 1964 and 1967 versions of the album, with the exception of the later, edited 1964 recording of "The Transcendental Waterfall", as mentioned above; a previously unreleased 1964 recording of "West Coast Blues" is also included.
+The 1996 Fantasy/Takoma CD reissue The Legend of Blind Joe Death compiles versions from all vinyl editions plus one unreleased track.
+According to liner notes, the first nine tracks were recorded in 1963, the subsequent ten were recorded in 1967, "The Transcendental Waterfall" was recorded in 1959 and the final track, "West Coast Blues", was recorded in 1964 but previously unreleased.
+However this seems ambiguous or erroneous.
+The 1959 record's version of "The Transcendental Waterfall" is 6:36, and the version here is 10:40, similar to the 1964 version.
+Many other tracks on the 1964 album were recorded in 1959, so it is unclear whether six of the first nine tracks on the CD are previously unreleased or the notes in this reissue are incorrect.